 According to the Mayo Clinic, staph infections are caused by staphylococcus bacteria, types of germs commonly found on the skin or in the nose.
 Symptoms vary, but boils are the most common type of staph infection.
 Most staph infections are harmless but can become deadly if they go untreated.

 Dr. John Soderberg, a dermatologist with experience in medical, surgical, and cosmetic services, told Lead Stories that face masks do not cause staph infections.
-However, people who already carry the bacteria in their nose could potentially see it spread to their faces.
+However, people who already carry the bacteria in their nose could potentially see it spread to their faces, particularly if they’re wearing a mask that’s already previously been used.

 “No, masks don’t cause staph,” Soderberg said.
 “Now, some people are staph carriers in their nasal passages, so potentially those people could have more staph infections from wearing a mask—potentially—but not across the board.”